 - Restore up to 85 percent of chewing strength

 - Less expansion and contraction reduces stress on tooth structure

 Tooth-colored fillings can repair new cavities or replace old gray dental work.
 Your dentist can also use the bonding material as part other dental treatment plans to make minor cosmetic improvements that have a big impact on the appearance of your smile.

 Full & Partial Dentures

 Dentures and partials provide an effective tooth replacement following the loss of several teeth or a full row of teeth in the upper or lower jaw.
 Dentures are a set of prosthetic teeth attached to a plastic base that closely resembles the gum tissue, and they effectively restore patients’ ability to eat, speak, and smile with ease.
 Partial dentures click into place like a missing puzzle piece, while full dentures are secured with suction and a denture adhesive, as needed.

 When tooth decay reaches the inside of the tooth, the pulp (the part we often refer to as the “nerve”) becomes infected.
 A root canal, or endodontic treatment, is likely the recommended solution.
 While they have the reputation of being extremely painful, there is nothing to fear from a modern root canal procedure.
 Dr. Prentice performs most root canals using relaxing sedation and local anesthesia from the comfort of our dental office.

 While our first focus is on saving your natural teeth whenever possible, there are times when tooth extraction is the best option for your overall smile health.
 Excess teeth may need extracting to solve tooth crowding, or in advance of orthodontic treatment.
 Wisdom teeth, the third molars that often erupt between ages 15 and 22, often become impacted and infected, requiring prompt removal.
-Dr. Prentice performs comfortable tooth extractions as necessary for patients of all ages.
+Skilled emergency dentist, Dr. Prentice performs comfortable tooth extractions as necessary for patients of all ages.